Lake-Superior-Reserve/ls_habs_synthesis/README.md

 ## Running Pipeline

-Just run the following snippet:
+Just run the following snippet (requires an internet connection and will take 1-2 hours to complete):

 ``` r
 # install required packages